andrewdohertyy/andrewdohertyy/README.md

 - 🌱 I’m currently learning ...
 Python!
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-My developer journey and work history.
+My developer journey, work history and my favourite languages.
 - 📫 How to reach me: ... https://www.linkedin.com/in/andrew-doherty-054781a1/
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I make reallyyyy good coffee ☕️